Icetok/secure-sense/README.md

 <br/>

 ## 📝 License
 This project is licensed under the MIT License.
+See the [LICENSE]([url](https://github.com/Icetok/secure-sense/blob/main/LICENSE)) file for more details.

 <br/>